 Do you need a driver’s licence?

 Everyone who drives a car in Victoria needs a valid driver’s licence.
-There are some exceptions for migrants and residents:
+There are some exceptions for migrants and residents.

 You may be required to undertake some tests to receive a Victorian licence.
 Find out more about overseas licences.
 Information in other languages about Victorian driver licence testing is available on the VicRoads website.